sovrynn/ecdo/5-TOOLS-DATA-DEV/README.md

 This folder is dedicated to tools, data, and development resources that help investigate the ECDO.

+## Contents

+- `scripts`: Scripts for generating KML files and 2D maps for rotational path.

 ## Mapping

 For elevation, [TessaDEM](https://tessadem.com/) is nice.
 Interactive web map is [here](https://en-gb.topographic-map.com/map/?center=14.43468%2C0.17578&popup=68.02073%2C175.78125).